 The Site is owned and operated by Jamie Oliver Enterprises Limited on behalf of Jamie Oliver, Jme Group Limited trading as “Jme Collection”, Jamie Oliver Foundation and the Jamie Oliver Food Foundation (“we” or “us”).
 Jme Enterprises Limited is a limited liability company registered in England and Wales (co. no. 06294067) with its registered office address at 19-21 Nile Street, London N1 7LL.
 Jme Group Limited is a limited liability company registered in England and Wales (co. no. 06421386) with its registered office address at 19-21 Nile Street, London N1 7LL.
 Please read the Terms carefully as they set out your rights and obligations and the terms on which we makes the Site available to you.
 They also provide information on how you can submit material and how this will be used.

 I wondered how much money goes to the operation and maintenance of all these websites?
 How could James account for the money?
 And I just couldn’t get my head around why on earth James was raising money for a freaking UK conglomerate.

 From what I could see, James’s 50-50-50 had turned into a business-business-business.
 The big winners were Facebook and Twitter, because they were getting all the data mining from James’s legions of followers.
 And James’s sponsors looked like they were going to do well.
-What about the kids?
+But what about the kids?

-Then I found link, where the FDA sent them a warning letter:
+Then I found this link, where the FDA sent them a warning letter:

 I also found other links complaining about the efficacy of the oils and their authenticity.
 Young Living Oils seemed to be controversial.
 For me, they seemed sketchy.
 Definitely not a company we’d support in any way.
 Here’s another link: